-A young carer is a child or young person (aged from 5 to 25) whose life is affected by caring for at least one family member, over and above just 'helping out'.
-This could include caring for:
+A young carer is a child or young person (5 to 25 years old) whose life is affected by caring for at least one family member, over and above just 'helping out'.
+They might look after:

 - Close relative(s)

-Services for young carers in Wiltshire is provided by Spurgeons, the national children’s charity.
+Services for young carers in Wiltshire are provided by Spurgeons, the national children’s charity.

 If you (or someone you know):